krzemienski/awesome-from-stars/README.md

 * [DigitalMediaServer/DigitalMediaServer](https://github.com/DigitalMediaServer/DigitalMediaServer): A UPnP AV/DLNA Media Server.
 * [anaganisk/digitalocean-dynamic-dns-ip](https://github.com/anaganisk/digitalocean-dynamic-dns-ip): A simple script to automatically update Digital ocean DNS records with dynamic IP
 * [phillbaker/digitalocean-node](https://github.com/phillbaker/digitalocean-node): Unofficial node client for the v2 DigitalOcean API
-* [directus/directus](https://github.com/directus/directus): The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
+* [directus/directus](https://github.com/directus/directus): The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 * [saoudrizwan/Disk](https://github.com/saoudrizwan/Disk): Easily persist structs, images, and data on iOS
 * [widevineleak/DisneyPlus-V.5.0.4-2022](https://github.com/widevineleak/DisneyPlus-V.5.0.4-2022): DRM Tool to download DRM Videos
 * [Netflix/dispatch](https://github.com/Netflix/dispatch): All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!